Lincoln has jumped in head first into the most competitive segments of them all.

 LOS ANGELES, CALIFORNIA – Enthusiasts living on the Internet have always gravitated towards sports cars, and cars they could aspire to own.
 Fun cars and cars that provide the feeling of prestige and status often end up at the top of the list, but it isn’t long until reality sets in.
 The automotive industry today is largely driven by sales of crossover utility vehicles – also known as today’s minivan.
 To new families and families looking to expand, the crossover provides a lot of the practicality and versatility people are looking for, but without the dreaded minivan look and feel.
 Full disclosure: I think minivans are great, and are for the most part, a better choice for family duty.

 The Ford Motor Company and its luxury arm, Lincoln, haven’t been idly standing by.
 Lincoln specifically has jumped in head first into the most competitive segments of them all with two products: the MKC and the MKX (reviewed here).
 For the 2019 model year, the MKC receives a mid-model cycle refresh, with a new front end that brings its overall style towards that of the flagship Continental.
 Newly-shaped LED headlights and a big chrome grille are the most obvious giveaways, and the rear end get some more chrome accents to help set it apart.
+Additionally, in Canada, Lincoln has announced complimentary delivery and pick-up service for in-service 2018 models.
+This adds an extra flair of prestige and luxury to the brand, along with a huge help to clients by saving them time and effort when servicing their Lincoln vehicle.

 Inside, the Ford Escape-based MKC continues with its push-button gear selector configuration (love it or hate it), and their excellent SYNC 3 infotainment interface continues to offer Android Auto and Apple CarPlay connectivity, as standard.
 A full suite of active and passive safety assistance technologies are all available, as is active park assist.
 Powertrains are largely carry-over, with your choice of two turbocharged four-cylinder gasoline engines: a base 2.0L inline-four, good for 245hp, and the available 2.3L twin-scroll turborcharged inline-four, producing 285hp and a generous 305lb-ft of torque.
 As expected, all-wheel drive is available with either engine option.